NuruNuruCube/Yugioh-Database-Crawling/README.md

 | `26` | `is_tuner`          | Boolean flag — Tuner Monster                                                                          |
 | `27` | `is_union`          | Boolean flag — Union Monster                                                                          |
 | `28` | `icon`              | Card icon (e.g. `"Continuous"`, `"Quick-Play"`, `"Field"`, `"Counter"`) — only for Spells or Traps    |

+## How to use
+1. add input.csv
+2. run main.py